 Kate Middleton’s Morning Sickness

-HG is a serious disorder that effects 2 percent of pregnant women.
-It involves weight loss, dehydration, malnutrition, unrelenting nausea and oh yes, barfing.
+HG is a serious disorder that affects 2 percent of pregnant women.
+It involves weight loss, dehydration, malnutrition, unrelenting nausea, and oh yes, barfing.
 Lots and lots of barfing.

 Because about 75 percent of pregnant women have some morning sickness, those with this more severe form are often dismissed as not being quite tough enough for pregnancy.
 Weenies, actually.